phpbench/phpbench/docs/development/custom/progress-logger.rst

 Progress loggers show the real-time progress of the test suite.

+The progress logger has many methods which are called during the lifetime of the PHPBench run.

 Create a new progress-logger class similar to the following:

 .. codeimport:: ../../../examples/Extension/ProgressLogger/CatLogger.php